 - Global term sets are available for use across all sites that subscribe to a specific Managed Metadata Service application.
 For example, an organization might create a term set that lists names of business units in the organization, such as Human Resources, Marketing, Information Technology, and so on.

-You can configure a term set as closed or open.
+In addition, you can configure a term set as closed or open.
 In a closed term set, users can't add new terms unless they have appropriate permissions.
-In an open term set, users can add new terms when they update a value for a column that is mapped to the term set.
+In an open term set, users can add new terms in a column that is mapped to the term set.

 There are two types of terms: